Application, Admission & Enrollment

 You must contact the registration office as soon as possible to request a cancellation and a refund of tuition fees.
 You are automatically entitled to a refund if you submit a written request by August 25, 2025.
 However, refund requests for cancellations submitted on or after January 26, 2025, must be reviewed by a committee based on specific criteria and may be denied if sufficient supporting documentation is not provided.

-Please note: Requesting cancellation of enrollment and withdrawing from an admissions platform (Parcoursup, eCandidat, MonMaster, etc.) are two separate procedures.
-Any request to cancel enrollment must be submitted to the enrollment office of your UFR/School/Institute.
+Please note: requesting a cancellation of enrollment and withdrawing from an admissions platform (Parcoursup, eCandidat, MonMaster, etc.) are two separate procedures.
+Any cancellation of enrollment must be requested through the enrollment office of your UFR/School/Institute.

 I am currently enrolled at another French university and would like to request a transfer during the academic year.
 How do I go about this?
-Please check with your registrar’s office, as the transfer process follows specific procedures.
-The transfer is subject to the approval of both university administrators.
+Check with your registrar’s office, as the transfer process follows specific procedures.
+The transfer is subject to approval by the heads of both institutions.

 What happens if I don’t register by the deadline?